cansurmeli/go-dev/README.md

 # README

-The development environment I use when developing a Go project.
+The Dockerised development environment I use when developing a Go project.

-It is Dockerised so that environment freezing in enabled by default and everything is isolated on a per project basis that specific dependencies are a breeze to define and nothing contradicts with another project.
+It is based on [this](https://www.integralist.co.uk/posts/dev-environments-within-docker-containers/) but I highly customised it to my needs.

+This environment should be used on a per-project basis.
+Meaning that each time you should clone a new copy of this environment repository and isolate everything in it.

 ## Why Docker?

-There are other options out there to enable environment freezing.
-However, I already use Docker a lot and like it pretty much.
+There are/could be other tools out there for environment freeze and dependency management but I use Docker and I'm pretty comfortable with it.
+Plus, other adjustments besides configuring Go can be made.
 Hence, Docker.

-## What's Inside?

-I actually tried to keep it pretty simple.
-Besides a few installs, I grab Vim from the source.
-Thereafter, I add my own dotfiles for the CLI environment I am used to.